 For couples who are not sure whether divorce is the best option and want to meet with a counselor, referral information is available on this site.

-The Family Law department reviews all completed paperwork by appointment only.
+The Family Law department reviews all completed paperwork by appointment or walk-in.
+We make every effort to assist walk-in customers, but depending on our staffing cannot guarantee that you will be seen without an appointment.
 Appointments are available between 8:30 a.m. and 4 p.m. and can be made in person or by phone.
-Children are not permitted at the review.
+Children are not permitted at the document review appointment.

 Click here for information about local rules regarding family law.

-Family Law facilitators review all restraining order packets daily before they go to a judge.
+Family Law facilitators review all restraining order and stalking order packets daily before they go to a judge.
 To have your restraining order packet reviewed, you must:

 - Have completed the restraining order packet